Flutter Animations – How to Put More Life into a Mobile App Using Rive

 How does Flutter help to create animations?

 Flutter is a perfect tool to build efficient animations that are also visually attractive.
 The only limitation is your imagination.
-So, now we’ll discuss how to add an animation to your project of a cross-platform app.
+So, now we’ll discuss how to add an animation to your cross-platform app.

 Animations (or rather their types) can be divided into explicit animations and implicit animations.
 What is the difference between them?